[Editor’s note: This post was originally published in February 2016 and has been updated to include more actionable tips.]

 Mismatched.
 RelateIQ’s ad and the landing page don’t line up visually and verbally.
-The ad has a dark cluttered photo, while the page has a very clean desktop and a tan wood finish.
+The ad has a dark cluttered photo, while the page has an image of a clean desktop with tan wood finish.
 The ad talks about a CRM, but that’s not mentioned in the headline of the page.
 The only indicator that this page is connected to the ad is the logo on the upper left hand.

 Matched.
 Domo’s ad and landing page establish a clear connection.
 The images they use have the same flavor and they keep the same headline.

-2. Do I Feel Good About this Site?
+2. How Do I Feel Good About this Site?

-Another thing your page needs to be able to do is build trust instantly.
+Your page needs to be able to build trust instantly.

-And while a professional, well-executed design certainly helps in this area, you also need to highlight the following elements on the page:
+And while a professional, well-executed design certainly helps in this area, you need other trust signals on the site.

-- Phone number.
 A phone number is your biggest trust element.
-It says a lot about you not being a fly-by-night company, so make sure that pops out on your page
+It says “I’m a real business with someone to answer your calls and not a fly-by-night company”.

-- Security symbols.
 Show customers that you take measures to protect their information.
-Have privacy policies and computer security trust marks from well-known vendors (e.g. Norton Shopping Guarantee)
+Have privacy policies and computer security trust marks from well-known vendors (e.g. Norton Shopping Guarantee).

-- Marquee client logos and media company logos.
-Borrow authority by showing large clients you’ve done business with, and media companies where you’ve been featured
+Borrow authority by showing large clients you’ve done business with and media companies where you’ve been featured.

-- Testimonials and product reviews.
 What other people have to say about a product or service has a lot of influencing power over the decision customers eventually make.
-So make testimonials and user reviews visible on the page
+So make testimonials and user reviews visible on the page.

-Buzzsumo shows off marquee client logos and testimonials on their home page.
+Buzzsumo shows off marquee client logos and testimonials on their homepage.
 Be careful not to drown your call-to-action by making the logos too prominent, though.
-You might want to have them in grayscale.
+You may want to have them in grayscale.

 Learn more about persuading visitors to take action using user reviews.